rawls238/LeducTrainingPoisoning/README.md

 luarocks
 luasocket

 to run a match:

 1. connect the server.
 ./DeepStack-Leduc/ACPCServer/dealer <name_of_game> ./DeepStack-Leduc/ACPCServer/leduc.game <#hands> <rngSeed> <p1name> <p2name> -p 20000,20001 > <name_of_output_file>

-put the output file in the folder "outputs" naming convention should be number of rounds.player1.player2.txt

 2. in separate tab, connect player 1
 3. in separate tab, connect player 2